 “...‘phenomenal’...an ‘incredible trial lawyer’ whose ‘high energy’ practice includes IP and complex commercial litigation and arbitration.”Chambers USA

-James R. Ferguson focuses his practice on intellectual property, complex commercial litigation, and domestic and international arbitration.
+James R. Ferguson focuses his practice on intellectual property, complex commercial litigation, and US and international arbitration.
 He has been lead trial counsel in patent, trademark, trade secret, antitrust, insurance, IT, breach of contract and employment cases in federal courts and domestic and international arbitral tribunals.
-A Fellow of the American College of Trial Lawyers, Jim has first-chaired more than 35 cases to verdict or final decision and argued more than 25 appeals in federal appellate courts.
+A Fellow of the American College of Trial Lawyers, Jim has first-chaired more than 35 cases to verdict or final judgment and argued more than 25 appeals in federal appellate courts.

 In US and international arbitration, Jim has been lead counsel for a wide range of multi-national companies in the pharmaceutical, medical device, IT, financial services, global technology, aviation and other industries.

-In the last six years alone, Jim has won a patent license arbitration for a global life sciences company; won a post-acquisition litigation for a U.S. financial services company; won a defense verdict in a Sarbanes-Oxley trial for a UK financial services company; prevailed in the arbitration of a co-development dispute for a European pharmaceutical company; won a patent litigation for a global coalition of automobile manufacturers; won a patent infringement case for diversified global technology company; and secured an attorneys’ fee award in a bankruptcy proceeding involving the disputed ownership of patent rights.
+In the last six years alone, Jim has won a patent license arbitration for a global life sciences company; won a post-acquisition litigation for a U.S. financial services company; won a defense verdict in a Sarbanes-Oxley trial for a UK financial services company; prevailed in the arbitration of a co-development dispute for a European pharmaceutical company; won a patent litigation for a global coalition of automobile manufacturers; won a patent infringement case for a diversified global technology company; and secured an attorneys’ fee award in a bankruptcy proceeding involving the disputed ownership of patent rights.

 In Chambers, clients describe Jim as a "phenomenal" advocate and an “incredible trial lawyer” who is "very responsive and very smart" . . .
 His "high energy" practice includes IP and complex commercial litigation and arbitration.
 (Chambers USA).
 In similar publications, he has been described as "creative," "dynamic," "incredibly impressive," an "exceptional attorney," and an "extraordinarily hardworking guy" with "sophisticated contentious expertise."
 (Chambers USA; Legal 500; IAM 250; IAM Patent 1000).